winterhold2988/2002-java-internshipsystem-grp5/javadocs.md

 - Apply for up to 3 concurrent internships
 - Track application status in real-time
 - Accept/decline placement offers
-- Request withdrawal of applications
+- Request withdrawal of pending AND successful applications
 - Level-based opportunity filtering (Year 1-2: BASIC only; Year 3-4: All levels)
+- Major-based filtering (students only see opportunities matching their major or open to all majors)
+- Configurable filters: Status, Major, Level, Closing Date
+- Persistent filter settings across menu navigation
+- Alphabetical sorting by default

 #### **Company Representative Features**
 - Self-registration with staff approval workflow